alta-lang/alta/docs/stdlib/map.md

-# `map` module - Alta Standard Library
+# `map` package - Alta Standard Library
-This module contains a generic Map class that works for most use cases.
+This package contains a generic Map class that works for most use cases.

 ## Depends On
   * [`vector`](vector.md)